On the failure of Gorensteinness at weight 1 Eisenstein points of the eigencurve: Abstract

 \section{Abstract}

-We prove that the cuspidal eigencurve $\cC_{\cusp}$ is etale over the weight space at any classical weight $1$ Eisenstein point $f$ and meets transversally each of the two Eisenstein components of the eigencurve $\cC$ containing $f$.
-Further, we prove that the local ring of $\cC$ at $f$ is Cohen-Macaulay but not Gorenstein and compute the Fourier coefficients of a basis of overconvergent weight $1$ modular forms lying in the same generalised eigenspace as $f$.
-In addition, we prove an $R=T$ theorem for the local ring of the closed subspace of $\cC$ given by the union of $\cC_{\cusp}$ and one Eisenstein component and prove unconditionally, via a geometric construction of the residue map, that the corresponding congruence ideal is generated by the Kubota-Leopoldt $p$-adic $L$-function.
-Finally we obtain a new proof of the Ferrero-Greenberg theorem and Gross' formula for its derivative at the trivial zero.
+We prove that the cuspidal eigencurve $\cC_{\cusp}$ is \'etale over the weight space at any classical weight $1$ Eisenstein point $f$ and meets two Eisenstein components of the eigencurve $\cC$ transversally at $f$.
+Further, we prove that the local ring of $\cC$ at $f$ is Cohen--Macaulay but not Gorenstein and compute the Fourier coefficients of a basis of overconvergent weight $1$ modular forms lying in the same generalised eigenspace as $f$.
+In addition, we prove an $R=T$ theorem for the local ring at $f$ of the closed subspace of $\cC$ given by the union of $\cC_{\cusp}$ and one Eisenstein component and prove unconditionally, via a geometric construction of the residue map, that the corresponding congruence ideal is generated by the Kubota--Leopoldt $p$-adic $L$-function.
+Finally we obtain a new proof of the Ferrero--Greenberg Theorem and Gross' formula for the derivative of the $p$-adic $L$-function at the trivial zero.